tmtsoftware/csw/docs/src/main/apps/hostconfig.md

 @@@ note

-It is not necessary to have the name of the application as HostConfigApp/JHostConfigApp, the user can choose this name.
+It is not necessary to have the name of the application be HostConfigApp/ or JHostConfigApp: The user can choose the name.

 @@@